tom091291/qb-doorlock-with-Gabz-mrpd-locks/README.md

 the text coords are a bit weird, not sure why but they dont sit at the right Vector3 that has been set

+i will be adding more of Gabz doors in once i have them working

 Hope this makes things easier for anyone using it